banner-hero

 Where is Bardiya National Park Located?

 Bardiya National Park lies in western Nepal and in the Terai lowlands.
-Being far from the tourist corridor, it requires more effort to reach other destinations.
+Being far from the tourist corridor makes it more effort to reach other destinations.
 It leads to Bardiya becoming peaceful and an uncrowned atmosphere.

-From Kathmandu Valley, travelers typically can take a domestic flight to western Nepal, followed by a jeep transfer later.
-Or also travel through the overnight bus or private vehicle, enjoying the spectacular scenic drive of Nepal.
+From Kathmandu Valley, travelers can typically take a domestic flight to western Nepal, followed by a jeep transfer.
+Or also travel by overnight bus or private vehicle, enjoying the spectacular scenic drive through Nepal.

 Where is Chitwan National Park Located?

-Chitwan National Park is located in the southern central part of Nepal in the Terai Region.
-It is very accessible from Kathmandu and is nearby through drive too.
-It lies along Nepal’s main tourism route and connects the capital with popular bus trips and travel hubs such as Pokhara and other trekking destinations.
+Chitwan National Park is located in the southern-central part of Nepal, in the Terai Region.
+It is very accessible from Kathmandu and is also nearby by car.
+It lies along Nepal’s main tourism route and connects the capital to popular bus routes and travel hubs, such as Pokhara and other trekking destinations.

-Travel options are offered through tourist buses and private vehicles due to the massive and scenic road trip alongside the Trisuli River.
-A short flight from Kathmandu to Chitwan is also available if one chooses to have shot duration transfer.
+Travel options include tourist buses and private vehicles for a massive, scenic road trip along the Trisuli River.
+A short flight from Kathmandu to Chitwan is also available for those seeking a short-duration transfer.

 Key Accessibility Differences

 Bardiya National Park is a remote, quieter, and adventurous travel destination.
-Chitwan National Park is convenient, quick, and well-connected with transfers, as well as being closer to Kathmandu.
-So the difference is always about the accessibility and time consumption, as well as cost.
+Chitwan National Park is convenient, quick, and well-connected, with transfers, and is closer to Kathmandu.
+So the difference is always about accessibility, time consumption, and cost.
 But also comes with its own features and aspects, which can make the experience differ from person to person.
 It depends upon personal preference.

 Wildlife Experience and Bio-diversity

 Both Bardiya National Park and Chitwan National Park are hotspots for wildlife sightings.
-But each offers viewing and sightings of wildlife with different experiences.
+But each offers different wildlife viewing and sightings.

 Wildlife in Bardiya

-Bardiya National Park is always renowned for its rich diversity, with quieter surroundings than Chitwan National Park.
-It offers higher chances of tiger sightings with low human disturbance.
-Also, it has expansive forest corridors and a diverse river ecosystem, making it a great biodiversity in a sub-tropical atmosphere.
-Bardiya also holds a rich birdlife ecosystem.
-The park’s untouched nature and its ecosystem allow more natural wildlife behaviors and more immersive jungle exploration.
+Bardiya National Park is renowned for its rich biodiversity, offering quieter surroundings than Chitwan National Park.
+It offers a higher chance of tiger sightings with minimal human disturbance.
+Also, it has expansive forest corridors and a diverse river ecosystem, making it a biodiversity hotspot in a subtropical climate.
+Bardiya also boasts rich birdlife.
+The park’s untouched nature and ecosystem allow for more natural wildlife behavior and more immersive jungle exploration.

 Wildlife in Chitwan

-Chitwan National Park is always popular for its diverse biodiversity and its success in preserving one of the most endangered species, the one-horned rhino, and the Royal Bengal Tiger.
-The habitat of crocodiles alongside the Rapti River and its branches also makes it a unique sighting of wildlife in their natural habitat.
+Chitwan National Park is always popular for its rich biodiversity and its success in preserving one of the most endangered species, the one-horned rhino, as well as the Royal Bengal Tiger.
+The crocodiles’ habitat along the Rapti River and its branches also makes it a unique opportunity to see wildlife in their natural habitat.
 Sloth bear and leopard sightings are also sometimes common.
-Asian elephants are kept in their rearing centre.
-Chitwan is also well known for a massive range of bird wildlife, with more than 540 species of birds just inside the park.
+Asian elephants are kept in their rearing center.
+Chitwan is also well known for its wide range of bird species, with more than 540 species just inside the park.

 Wildlife Spotting Comparison